zzzhehao/wsp-Real-time-PCR-Analysis/README.md

 `ancient`: Optional.
 If true, assuming original workflow.

 `IC_name`: Optional.
 If interplate calibrator is not named as default "IPC", the name should be specified here.
 It is important that this remains consistent for batch analysis.

+`threshold`: Optional.
+Numeric, a horizontal red line (y-interceptor) will be added in amplification plot

 #### 4.2.4 Outputs